stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

-In order to employ a consistent analysis across different monitored watersheds we extracted land use data from the Washington Department of Commerce Land Use data set ~~Ecology’s 2010 Statewide Land use data set~~\[2\]. ~~Ecology generated the coverage from digital county tax parcel layers using Department of Revenue (DOR) two digit land use codes (see; WAC 458-53-030, Stratification of assessment rolls - real property).~~ Land use classes (also listed in the table in section 4.2.2) include:
+In order to employ a consistent analysis across different monitored watersheds we extracted land use data from the Washington Department of Commerce Land Use data set (CITATION).
+Land use classes (also listed in Table 4.2) include:

 - Intensive urban (includes commercial areas, apartment buildings)